Exploratory Optimal Stopping: A Singular Control Formulation: General algorithm

-In this section, we propose an RL framework to learn the reflection boundary $g_\lambda$ and the corresponding value function $V^\lambda$, without prior knowledge on the form of $g_\lambda$.
-Our proposed RL framework has two versions: a model-based numerical version (see Subsection \ref{sec:model-based}) and a model-free learning version (see Subsection \ref{sec:model-free}).
+In this section, we propose an RL framework to learn the reflection boundary $g_\lambda$ (namely the policy) and the corresponding value function $V^\lambda$, without prior knowledge on the form of $g_\lambda$.
+Our proposed RL framework has two versions: a model-based numerical version (see Section \ref{sec:model-based}) and a model-free learning version (see Section \ref{sec:model-free}).
 In the first version, where all model parameters are known, we design a Policy Iteration algorithm to numerically find $g_\lambda$.
-In the second version, where the model parameters are unknown, we provide a sample-based Policy Iteration method to learn $g_\lambda$.
+In the second version, where the environment and model parameters are unknown, we provide a sample-based Actor-critic algorithm to learn $g_\lambda$, especially in high dimensions.

-Our RL framework will be formulated in terms of the real option example.
-We believe the results can be extended to a more general setting and in higher dimensions.

-In line with RL literature, from now on the value function $V^\lambda$ will be referred to as \textit{optimal value function}, while the profit $J^\lambda (x,y;\xi)$ of a given policy $\xi \in \mathcal A (y)$ will be referred to as \textit{value function} associated to the policy $\xi$.
-Moreover, we set $\R_+ := [0,\infty)$.
+In line with the RL literature, from now on the value function $V^\lambda$ will be referred to as \textit{optimal value function}, while the profit $J^\lambda (x,y;\xi)$ of a given policy $\xi \in \mathcal A (y)$ will be referred to as \textit{value function} associated to the policy $\xi$.